cyberomin/cyberomin.github.io/_posts/2019-05-19-new-retail.md

 Every fortnight, Solomon, an upwardly mobile Investment banker in his late 20s will usually stop by at the grocery store not far from his office to pick groceries before heading home.

-His routine is fairly straight forward, walk the shelves, pick items into his basket or cart &mdash; In cases where he is making large purchases &mdash; then head to the checkout counter.
+His routine is fairly straight forward, walk the shelves, pick items into his basket or cart &mdash;In cases where he is making large purchases&mdash; then head to the checkout counter.
 Occasionally, he finds himself wandering the store aisle in search of the new seasoning that he saw in a television commercial.

 With some luck most days, he finds these new items fairly quickly.
 Other times, he has to rely on the help of the grocers.
 Then comes the most dreadful part, checking out.
 He scans the checkout rows and looks for the shortest line then queue.
 Three to five person’s later, the cashier is ready to attend to him.
 With his items scanned and bagged, he reaches for his debit card, depending on the weather, the payment goes through, not before answering the almighty question almost every Nigerian shopper has to answer when paying via a POS; savings or current?